Books

 Personal Luxury: The Thunderbird Story.
 Osceola, Wis.: Motorbooks International, 1980.
 Bill Boyer, who largely created the original two-seater, told me where the famous portholes came from: off the boat of Gene Bordinat of Ford Styling, when Bill happened to take a cruise on Lake Michigan.
 “It seemed like a neat solution to the visibility problem of the optional hardtop.”
 That was how things were done in those days!
 Large scale format and hundreds of photos characterize this book which goes through 1980 but mainly concentrates on the 1950s and 1960s models.

-Triumph Cars, A History (with Graham Robson).
+Triumph Cars: The Complete Story. (with Graham Robson.
+Link is to the new 2018 edition).
 London: Motor Racing Publishers, 1979, rep. 1998, together with a deluxe leatherbound limited edition.
 A wonderful undertaking with my dear friend Graham, in which I took the prewar history and a few postwar chapters, and Graham the rest.
 The late Michael Sedgwick, God bless him, wrote: “I should have thought Langworth was English; no American could know so much about the way it was here in the years between the world wars.”

 Cars of the 60s.
 Skokie, Illinois: Publications International; New York: Beekman House, 1979.
 The independents were gone, but the Sixties saw a blossoming of the Big Three and American Motors.
 This book tells the story of the decade from the new Detroit “compacts” through the sporty compacts, the Mustang and Camaro, the muscle cars and luxury makes from the Imperial Southampton to the four-door-convertible Continentals and Cadillac Eldorados.